Corneal cross-linking: Cautions

 People undergoing crosslinking should not rub their eyes for the first five days after the procedure.

 Procedure

 Corneal cross-linking involves application of riboflavin solution to the eye that is activated by illumination with UV-A light for approximately 30 or fewer minutes.
 The riboflavin causes new bonds to form across adjacent collagen strands and proteoglycans in the stromal layer of the cornea, which recovers and preserves some of the cornea's mechanical strength.
 The corneal epithelial layer is generally removed to increase penetration of the riboflavin into the stroma, a procedure known as the Dresden protocol.

 People that are considered for treatment must undergo an extensive clinical workup, including corneal tomography, computerized corneal topography, endothelial microscopy, ultrasound pachymetry, b-scan sonography, keratometry and biomicroscopy.

 History

-The technique was first developed in Germany in 1997 by Eberhard Spoerl and his team at the Dresden University of Technology.
+The technique was first developed in Germany in 1997 by Theo Seiler and his team at the Dresden University of Technology.

 Approvals and clinical trials

 In Germany, CXL has been used in patients with keratoconus since 1998, and in Italy, routine interventions have been successfully performed since 2005.
 The standard (Dresden) CXL protocol with epithelium removal, is approved for use throughout Europe.

 In the United States, clinical trials commenced only in 2008.
 Based on three 12-month clinical trials, the US Food and Drug Administration approved riboflavin ophthalmic solution and Avedro's KXL system for crosslinking on 18 April 2016, for the treatment of progressive keratoconus, and on 19 July 2016, for corneal ectasia after refractive surgery, making them the first FDA approved treatment for keratoconus and post-LASIK ectasia.